farazfp/loom/content/index.md

 > [!important]- Significance
 >
-> This project serves as an experimental platform for understanding the potential and limitations of AI in creative endeavors.
+> This project serves as an experimental platform for understanding the potential and limitations of Generative Language Models in creative endeavors - and how it affects our perceptions and discoveries of ourselves and the technology.
 It aligns with the ETCL's focus on interdisciplinary research and digital humanities.

 > [!todo]- Expected Outcomes
 > - A digital, open-access anthology of co-transcreated poems.